tboquet/python-alp/docs/Tutorials/tuto0.rst

 Step 2 : defining your model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can follow one of 2.1 or 2.2 steps regarding if you want a Keras_ or a `scikit-learn`_ backend.
-In both case we will do the right imports, get or generate some classification data, put them in the ALP format and generate a model.
-The important thing at the end of step 2 is to have the :code:`data`, :code:`data_val` and :code:`model` objects ready.
+You can follow step 2.1 or 2.2 regarding if you want to use Keras_ or `scikit-learn`_.
+In both case we will do the right imports, get some classification data, put them in the ALP format and instanciate a model.
+The important thing at the end of step 2 is to have the :code:`data`, :code:`data_val` and :code:`model` objects and a model ready.

 Step 2.1 : Keras
 +++++++++++++++++